oldpatientsea/agon-bbc-basic-manual/README.md

 │       ├── pages
 │       └── partials
 └── originals
+    ├── RTRussellBBCBASICZ80
+    └── wiki
 ```

 ### dist

 This for the moment is a place to cache manually generated output files.
 Once a fully automated build process is in place, it will probably be removed.

+There will be one folder per output type.
+At present these comprise alpha versions of HTML and EPUB.
+Neither should be considered a formal release.

 ### originals

 This is a dump of the original BBC BASIC (Z80) manual, each html page transformed into adoc format.

 The headers and footers have been removed from each individual page because otherwise ebook (EPUB, PDF) output repeats each at the head and foot of each section.
 The copyright from the footer has been placed in its own adoc file.
 This and the header information will need to be combined with the rest of the files in the process of transforming them into the desired output (HTML, EPUB, PDF).

+The content of the BBC BASIC for Agon wiki page has also been dumped here, likewise transformed.

 ### modules/ROOT/pages